openhab/org.openhab.binding.zwave/doc/johnson/konozw_0_0.md

 ### Parameter 1: User Temperature Calibration

 Step-size = 10
-Adjusts room temperature display to match a calibrated value.
+<p&gtAdjusts room temperature display to match a calibrated value.</p&gt
 Values in the range -250 to 250 may be set.

 The manufacturer defined default value is ```0```.